 D.A.: We would like to conclude by asking you about your own personal journey in the field of education.
 Why did you choose this very special and demanding scientific field?

-M.P.: The decision to pursue a career in education was a conscious one, but also quite intuitive at first, and it took some time to mature.
-I should mention that I did not begin my studies with the intention of becoming a teacher.
-I was a good student with a penchant and interest in the sciences, I was easily accepted into the school of my choice (at the time), one of the best schools for the sciences, but I quickly realized that I didn’t want to do that in my life.
-So, the real search for ‘what I want to do in my life’ started late.
-Somewhat intuitively, I chose to study to become a kindergarten teacher, and from there, in combination with people who inspired me, I fell in love with research in this field, and so I continued my studies in France and later in Greece.
-I would say that my love for research in the field of education led me to higher education later on.
+M.P.: My decision to pursue a career in education was both conscious and intuitive, although it took some time to mature.
+I should mention that I did not begin my studies intending to become a teacher.
+I was a good student with a passion for Science an Mathematics, and I was easily accepted into one of the best schools for Science.
+However, I quickly realised that this wasn’t the path I wanted to take.
+So, my real search for ‘what I want to do in life’ started late.
+Somewhat intuitively, I chose to study Early Childhood Education.
+From there, inspired by certain individuals, I developed a passion for research in this field and continued my studies in France and later in Greece.
+It was my love for research in the field of education that led me to pursue higher education.

 D.A.: Is gender a decisive factor in the teaching profession?

-M.P.: The teaching profession has long suffered from gender stereotypes.
-Our society considers women to be more suited to this profession, especially for younger children (preschool, elementary school).
-This is why we see women dominating the education sector, and the lower we go in the education system (preschool), the more dominant they become.
-For example, even today, we often hear that teaching is a good choice for a woman for various reasons that you are aware of and that seriously underestimate the female gender.
-For example, because she will be able to “take care of the house and children,” etc. etc., and because a woman does not need to become a doctor or an engineer.
-On the other hand, for a man, becoming a teacher is not considered a recommendation, because it is unambiguously considered a profession that does not confer prestige on those who practice it.
+M.P.: The teaching profession has long been subject to gender stereotypes.
+Society generally considers women to be better suited to teaching, particularly at preschool and elementary school level.
+This is why women dominate the education sector, becoming more dominant the lower down the system we go (e.g. preschool).
+For example, even today, we often hear that teaching is a good choice for a woman for various reasons that seriously underestimate the female gender, such as the idea that a woman will be able to “take care of the house and children”, etc. For instance, it is said that a woman can “take care of the house and children”, and that she does not need to become a doctor or an engineer.
+Conversely, becoming a teacher is not considered an attractive prospect for men because it is unambiguously considered a low-prestige profession.

-In essence, this approach in both cases deeply undermines education itself and teachers, who unfortunately do not enjoy particular esteem in society, and this becomes worse the lower down the ladder we go.
-However, a society that thinks this way is deeply conservative and certainly does not recognize the paramount importance of education in addressing many of the problems that plague us daily on a personal and global level.
-I would not want to include gender in this equation at all.
+This approach undermines education and teachers themselves, who unfortunately do not enjoy much esteem in society.
+This is worse the lower down the education system we go.
+However, a society that thinks this way is deeply conservative and certainly does not recognise the paramount importance of education in addressing many of the problems that plague us daily, both personally and globally.

-As far as I am concerned, gender and the stereotypes I mentioned above had no bearing on my choices and my connection to education.
-Fortunately, I grew up in a family environment that never embraced such ideas.
+As far as I am concerned, gender and the stereotypes mentioned above had no bearing on my choices or my connection to education.
+Fortunately, I grew up in a family that never embraced such ideas.

 D.A.: Which books, works of art, and your family environment influenced your choice?
 What is your vision?
 How much can a child’s early education play a decisive role in shaping a mature and well-rounded citizen?

-M.P.: My family did not influence me in any particular way to pursue this profession; quite the opposite, in fact.
-My family and my wider circle taught me to love knowledge, books, to ask questions and seek not ready-made answers but to think critically, to be fair, creative, and independent, to stand on my own two feet with my own strength, and above all to pursue my dreams.
-I would say that education should play this role, and it starts very early, in a child’s first steps.
+M.P.: My family did not influence me to pursue this profession in any particular way; quite the opposite, in fact.
+Instead, my family and wider circle taught me to love knowledge and books, to ask questions, to think critically and seek answers for myself, to be fair and creative, to be independent and stand on my own two feet, and above all to pursue my dreams.
+I would argue that education should play this role from a child’s earliest years.

-“The school’s purpose is not to fill children’s heads with information; school has an important role to play in getting children’s minds to work independently, and to achieve this, all children must enjoy themselves and have a good time at school, finding and pursuing their dreams.”
+“A school’s purpose is not to fill children’s heads with information.
+School has an important role to play in encouraging children to think independently.
+To achieve this, all children must enjoy themselves at school and have fun while finding and pursuing their dreams.”

 Share This Story, Choose Your Platform!